You don't have to head to Munich to get your "oom pah pah" on.

 Highlights include a giant glockenspiel, the largest chicken dance in the world and the adorable running of the wieners parade where dachshunds dressed as hot dogs race.

-If that's enough to sell you we don't know what is.
+If that isn't enough to sell you we don't know what is.

 8. Hibiya, Japan